Position: Use Sparse Autoencoders to Discover Unknowns: An SAE Primer

 This convergence of findings---that language model representations encode numerous valuable concepts, but studying individual neurons does not reveal them---explains recent excitement for sparse autoencoders.
-Unlike LM neurons, SAEs produce \textit{monosemantic} neurons that \textit{can} be explained by a single concept \citep{cunningham_sparse_2023, bricken2023towards}.
+Unlike LM neurons, SAEs produce \textit{monosemantic} neurons that can be explained by a single concept \citep{cunningham_sparse_2023, bricken2023towards}.
 SAEs are trained on an LM's representations $\mathbf{x}$ of individual tokens, resulting in latent representations $\mathbf{z}$.
-To interpret a particular feature dimension $i$ in $\mathbf{z}$, we can examine tokens (and their surrounding context) that produce large values of $\mathbf{z}[i]$.
-Initial work reports that after training on the representations from a small, one-layer LM, the SAE features $\mathbf{z}[i]$ fire on succinct concepts, like ``\textit{Arabic text}'' or ``\textit{citations in scientific papers}'' \citep{cunningham_sparse_2023, bricken2023towards}.
-Follow-up work demonstrates that SAEs continue to learn monosemantic features when applied to representations from state-of-the-art LLMs \citep{templeton2024scaling, gao_scaling_2024}.
-SAEs also produce interesting features when trained on text embeddings of entire sentences or documents \citep{oneill_disentangling_2024, movva_sparse_2025}.
-In Table \ref{tab:sae-examples}, we provide examples of concepts learned on both specific text datasets (news headlines and Congressional speeches) as well as generic text datasets.
+To interpret a particular feature dimension $i$ in $\mathbf{z}$, we can examine tokens that produce large values of $\mathbf{z}[i]$.
+Initial work reports that after training on the representations from a small one-layer LM, the SAE features have succinct meanings like ``\textit{Arabic text}'' or ``\textit{citations in scientific papers}'' \citep{cunningham_sparse_2023, bricken2023towards}.
+Follow-up work demonstrates that SAEs scale to state-of-the-art LLMs \citep{templeton2024scaling, gao_scaling_2024}, and that they can be used to interpret embeddings of text chunks rather than just individual tokens \citep{oneill_disentangling_2024}.
+In Table \ref{tab:sae-examples}, we provide examples of concepts learned on both specific text datasets (news headlines and Congressional speeches) as well as general text corpora.
+SAEs may also be applied to other models, such as vision or biological models \citep{simon_interplm_2025a,brixi_genome_2025,adams_mechanistic_2025}.